RaySCS/COVID-19-State-Tracker/README.md

 ### Deploying
 In order to deploy my site and make it accessible for other users to use, I deployed my web app using Heroku.

-# Challenged I Ran Into
+# Challenges I Ran Into
 One of the largest challenges I faced was connecting the EJS (Embedded Javascript) to the JavaScript file I was running off of my server.
 However, after a couple hours, I figured out how to correctly mainpulate the index file through sending a response from my server.

 # Audience of My Web App